yaikobzeray/dev-journal/activity_log.md

 Read about 12-factor app methodology.
 Applies well to both Django and Go services.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Tuesday, 14 January 2025 — Entry 2

+Built a FastAPI endpoint with Pydantic v2 schema validation.
+The automatic OpenAPI docs at /docs are incredibly useful.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*